AdamSama/cnf_solver_and_converter/Readme.md

     B A</br>
 </br>
 The CNF solver using the Davis-Putnam algorithm to solve the following resulting CNF clauses</br>
+xxxx.txt is the name of the input file.
+And -converter is the optional flag to use the cnf converter(the input file is BNF).
 To run the program, commands are
 ```bash
 make solver